himanshu-ch-2005/ML/README.md

 ## Goal

-To become a Machine Learning Engineer
+To become a Machine Learning Engineer by strengthening both conceptual understanding and practical implementation skills.

-## What I’m Doing Daily
+## What I’m Doing

-Learning ML concepts
+Practicing regularly
-Practicing with datasets
+Working with datasets
-Uploading projects on GitHub
+Building and testing models
 Improving coding and problem-solving skills

 ## Future Plans

-Machine Learning Models
-Deep Learning
+Work on more complex problems
+Build real-world projects
+Continue improving consistency and depth in learning

 If you like this repo, feel free to star it!